team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the necessary modules, including your `removeBackgroundColor` function.
+1. We import the necessary modules and the `removeBackgroundColor` function.

-2. We define the `main` function as an async function to use `await`.
+2. We define a `main` function to use async/await.

-3. We specify the input and output file paths.
-Adjust these to match your file locations.
+3. We specify the input image path, output image path, target color to remove (white in this case), and a color threshold.

-4. We set the target color to remove (in this case, white) and a color threshold.
+4. We call the `removeBackgroundColor` function with these parameters.

-5. We call the `removeBackgroundColor` function with the specified parameters.
+5. If successful, it will save the processed image to the output path.

-6. We use a try-catch block to handle any errors that might occur during the process.
+6. We use a try-catch block to handle any errors that might occur.

 7. Finally, we call the `main` function to execute the code.

-Make sure to replace `'./your-module'` with the actual path to the file containing your `removeBackgroundColor` function.
-Also, adjust the input and output file paths as needed.
+Make sure to replace `'path/to/input/image.jpg'` and `'path/to/output/image.png'` with your actual input and output file paths.
+Also, adjust the `targetColor` and `colorThreshold` as needed for your specific use case.

-This example assumes you're using Node.js to run the script.
-If you're using it in a different environment, you may need to adjust the code accordingly.
+Remember to install the `jimp` package using `npm install jimp` before running this code.

 # encodeImage index.js
 ## Imported Code Object